nuts-foundation/nuts-consent-cordapp/docs/pages/overview.rst

 `Flows <https://docs.corda.net/key-concepts-flows.html>`_ are the main pieces of logic to create or update states.
 They are basically a step-by-step description on information gathering, sending data to other parties and finalising the transaction.
-Flows are distinguished in to sending and receiving flows and can contain any number of sub-flows.
+Flows are distinguished into sending and receiving flows and can contain any number of sub-flows.
 The sub-flows allow for reuse of functionality.
 The current supported flows can be found in the :ref:`nuts-consent-cordapp-flows` chapter.

 Transactions